puhitaku/empera/README.md

 Oh my gosh! archive.raspberrypi.org is SUPER slow!!!
 ----------------------------------------------------

-Useful example for proxying Raspberry Pi Foundation + Raspbian proxy is available at [serve_for_raspberrypi.sh](serve_for_raspberrypi.sh).
+Useful example for proxying Raspberry Pi Foundation + Raspbian is available at [serve_for_raspberrypi.sh](serve_for_raspberrypi.sh).
 Get it serve for you.